GreenyShadow/Daily-Web-Dev-Research./README.md

 # Daily-Web-Dev-Research.
-This is made solely for manage my development on researching Web Developing.
+This is made solely to manage my development in researching Web Development.